goderich/dissertation/dissertation.md

 Other dialects have fortition happen more sporadically: Proto-Atayal \*wariyuŋ 'neck' > Klesan *gəryuŋ*, S'uli *rəgyuŋ* (with metathesis), but neither dialect has fortition in reflexes of \*waqanux 'sambar deer'.
 Plngawan has *giluŋ* 'chicken' < Proto-Atayal \*wayluŋ, but no other instances of \*w-fortition.

-Other occurrences of \*w, such as in the 'diphthong' \*aw or in the sequences \*-uwa-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.
+Other occurrences of \*w, such as in the 'diphthong' \*aw or in the sequence \*-uwa-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.

 Proto-Atayal \*y is reflected as \<y\> /j/ in all dialects, as seen in @tbl:proto-atayal-y.
 Squliq and S'uli fortition this phoneme in some environments, but it is phonologically conditioned, and thus not a true split.